motilalmeher/motilalmeher.github.io/_datascience/2023-04-11-ELEVATOR_PARADOX.md

 **********************************************************************************
 //simulation result is://
   for n = 3
-  0.648894 (similar to theoretical result)
+  0.648894 (similar to the theoretical result)
 ```

 We imagine that the height of the building is scaled so that floor 1 (the bottom stop of an elevator) is at height 0 and floor 7 (the highest stop of an elevator) is at height 1.
 Thus, Yogendra’s elevator stop on the second floor is at height G = 1/6.

-The n-by-4 array called the elevator, in which the jth row describes the state of the jth elevator.
+The n-by-4 array is called the elevator, in which the jth row describes the state of the jth elevator.
 Specifically,

 elevator(j,0) = direction (up or down) the jth elevator is moving when Yogendra requests service;